 The approval of the advisory compensation proposal and the approval of the proposal to adjourn the special meeting, if necessary, to solicit additional proxies each requires the affirmative vote of the holders of a majority of the shares of Cameron common stock represented at the special meeting and entitled to vote on such proposal.
-A Cameron stockholder's failure to vote or the failure of an Cameron stockholder who holds his or her shares in "street name" through a broker or other nominee to give voting instructions to such broker or other nominee will have no effect on the proposal to adjourn the special meeting, if necessary, to solicit additional proxies and, assuming a quorum is present, the advisory compensation proposal and the proposal to adjourn the special meeting, if necessary, to solicit additional proxies.
+A Cameron stockholder's failure to vote or the failure of an Cameron stockholder who holds his or her shares in "street name" through a broker or other nominee to give voting instructions to such broker or other nominee will have no effect on the proposal to adjourn the special meeting, if necessary, to solicit additional proxies and, assuming a quorum is present, the advisory compensation proposal.
+A Cameron stockholder's abstention from voting will have the effect of a vote "AGAINST" the advisory compensation proposal and the proposal to adjourn the special meeting, if necessary, to solicit additional proxies.
 The advisory compensation proposal is an advisory vote only and will not be binding on Cameron or the Cameron board of directors.